adelbennaceur/adelbennaceur.github.io/content/posts/distributed_training/distributed_training_ddp.md

 # 4. Conclusion

-If you're If you're curious about how DDP works under the hood in more details, [the PyTorch DDP paper](https://arxiv.org/abs/2006.15704) is a solid starting point.
+If you're curious about how DDP works under the hood in more details, [the PyTorch DDP paper](https://arxiv.org/abs/2006.15704) is a solid starting point.
 In parallel, I’ve been building [LizarDist](https://github.com/adelbennaceur/lizardist), my own minimal distributed training library.
 It reimplements core ideas from DDP.
 For those new to MPI, this [MPI tutorial](https://mpitutorial.com/tutorials/) is a great resource.
 I also highly recommend Hugging Face’s [Ultra-Scale Training Playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook) it offers practical insights into scaling strategies and real-world engineering trade-offs.

 👉 In future posts, I’ll walk through pipeline parallelism, tensor parallelism, and hybrid strategies I've been implementing in LizarDist.